World Hypertension Day: How Much Do You Know About Blood Pressure?

 Stress is the reality of today's existence.
 You cannot escape from it.
 Yet, you can learn to manage it so that it does not take a toll on your health.
 The word "hypertension" itself consists of two words "hyper" and "tension."
 When you are high in tension your body takes the "fight or flight" mode and starts making appropriate changes to defend the situation.
 When your body stays in the defense mode continuously for a long time, it gets stressed out.
 That's when health problems start.
 Your heart is the worst hit.

 Do this: Laugh a lot.
 Smile.
 Stop worrying about the future.
 Believe more in God.
-Practice meditation (thinking "meditation coach near me" ?)
+Practice meditation.
+Look for "meditation coach near me."

 World Hypertension Day resolution